farhannysf/sentry-bot/README.md

 Most of this app components were reused and improved from my other project: [apx-bot](https://github.com/farhannysf/apx_bot).

 This is a cloud-native, stateless python microservice web app using python38 DoD Hardened Container (DHC) as the base image and pulled from [Platform One](https://p1.dso.mil/) registry at build time with [Docker](https://www.docker.com/).
-DHC is an OCI-compliant image that is secured and made compliant with the DoD Hardened Containers Cybersecurity Requirements and maintained by The DoD Container Hardening Team, which is composed of DevSecOps Engineers and other container experts that have knowledge of the product being hardened.
+DHC is an OCI-compliant image that is secured and made compliant with the DoD Hardened Containers Cybersecurity Requirements.
+It is maintained by The DoD Container Hardening Team, which is composed of DevSecOps Engineers and other container experts that have knowledge of the product being hardened.
 They also have an understanding of DISA Security Requirements Guide (SRG) and Security Technical Implementation Guide (STIG) information.

 This app is running a Discord bot client that forwards Sentry webhook requests to authorized Discord channels as a real-time alert with optional mention support to the authorized Discord user.